alpa-projects/alpa/examples/opt_serving/README.md

 python3 benchmark_text_gen.py --model alpa/opt-2.7b --path [PATH_TO_WEIGHT] --debug
 ```

-Run distributed generation using the 175B model with Alpa.
+Run distributed generation using the 175B model with Alpa as below.
 Note you will need >350Gb total GPU memory in the entire cluster to successfully run the inference.
 ```shell
 # Remember to start ray on the entire cluster before running the generation